Logo

 44.

-Boyer says he was later told by Harry Thomason or his wife, Linda Bloodworth-Thomason, that Sidney Blumenthal had warned them Boyer was anti-Clinton and planned to smear them, leading to a series of legal threats against the magazine.
+Boyer said that he was later told by either Harry Thomason or his wife, Linda Bloodworth-Thomason, that Sidney Blumenthal had warned them that Boyer was anti-Clinton and planned to smear them; this led to a series of legal threats against the magazine.